Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

         credential);
 ```

+### Get Container SAS URI

+Create a storage container where to put your data.

 ```C# Snippet:Azure_Quantum_Jobs_GetContainerSasUri
 // Get container Uri with SAS key var containerUri = (quantumJobClient.GetStorageSasUri(
     new BlobDetails(storageContainerName))).Value.SasUri;
 ```

+### Upload Input Data

+Using the SAS URI, upload the json input data to the blob client.
+TODO - describe what is contains

 ```C# Snippet:Azure_Quantum_Jobs_UploadInputData
 // Get input data blob Uri with SAS key